nikitavoloboev/data/docs/machine-learning/chatgpt.md

   - i.e. `Write a short cute poem for a girl that everyone thinks loves cats but in reality she is so much more.` or `write a short cute valentine day poem for a girl that loves cats, harry potter, magic and adventures` or `write a cute valentine day poem for a girl that loves cats, harry potter, magic and adventures`

 Many more be seen [here](https://github.com/f/awesome-chatgpt-prompts).

+## Real examples I used and was amazed at answer

+> 'initializes state with computations such resources’, what does this mean in context of solidjs

+It's also great at giving examples.

 ## Links